yueyue4737/MA-COVID-19-Tracker/README.md

 1. Run `yarn test` to test the author

-## What's next? - new version at branch v1.0.0
+## The next sprint - new version at branch v1.0.0

 ### How to improve and support the backend by building a secure and efficiency node.js and Django server